emileswarts/myreef.tv/README.md

 Functional
 ----------

 I will build myreef.tv in Ruby on Rails (latest at this time is 3), and will be hosted on Heroku.
 I will use Rspec and Cucumber for testing.
 Spork and Guard will be used in conjunction with this.
 Git will be used for version control.
 Erb will be used for the template.
 Twitter bootstrap will be used for the css, compiled with SASS.
-The database will be mongodb.
+The database will be sqlite3.

 Modules
 ----------